besuikerd/hmap/README.md

   implicit case object Int2Bool extends Relation[Int, Boolean] implicit case object String2Int extends Relation[String, Int]

+  val emptyInstance = HMap.empty[Relation](Int2Bool, String2Int)
-  override type MapType = Map[Int, Bool] :: Map[String, Int] :: HNil
+  override type Relation[K,V] = emptyInstance.type#Relation
-  override type Rel[K,V] = SomeRelation[K,V]
+  override type MapType = emptyInstance.type#MapType

-  val empty = HMap.empty[Relation](Int2Bool, String2Int)
+  override val empty = emptyInstance
 }
 ```

 To create a HMap, you have to create an empty one first. `HMap.empty` can be used to instantiate it with the corresponding relation.
 since HMap is immutable, you can reuse this empty instance for all HMaps that would use the relation above.
-The `Relation` class is optional, if you specify the inner `MapType`, relation type `Rel` and the empty instance for this relation, you get a few factory methods for free defined in `RelationInstanceBuilder`.
+The `Relation` class is optional, if you specify the inner `MapType`, relation type `Relation` and the empty instance for this relation, you get a few factory methods for free defined in `RelationInstanceBuilder`.
+A separate variable `emptyInstance` is used to prevent cyclic references between types.

 With the empty instance we can add mappings: